gahyunson/develop-journey/backend/githubAction.md

               run:

     ```
-3. I can check the GitHub Actions what I added at Actions of GitHub repository.
+3. git push
-There's another actions was added automatically.
+4. Now go to Action of the repository and I can see the workflow what I added.